The tiny little thing to the left of your chest is a mighty sorcerer, it drives all the life inside you, yes, and you guessed it right! Heart it is.

-Prevention of Heart disease requires small steps in the direction of a healthy lifestyle, like, including exercises in your daily routine, maintaining a healthy weight, quitting smoking, a night of good quality sleep, and a Healthy Diet above all.
+Prevention of Heart disease requires small steps in the direction of a healthy lifestyle, like, including exercises in your daily routine, maintaining a healthy weight, quitting smoking, a night of good quality sleep, and foods for heart Healthy above all.

-After research and studies, it had been concluded that there are certain diets which can impact your heart health considerably, of course for good, let’s discuss them one by one.
+After research and studies, it had been concluded that there are certain diets which can impact your heart healthy diets considerably, of course for good, let’s discuss them one by one.

 1. DASH Diet

-Dash diet generally focuses on reducing hypertension, DASH diet is rich in potassium, calcium, protein, and fiber, all of these nutrients are good at controlling blood pressure, the diet, unlike its fancy name, is quite simple, you just need to take lots of veggies, fruits, and whole grains while preventing sweets, fats and fat dairy foods and voila you are at DASH Diet.
+Dash diet generally focuses on reducing hypertension and one of the effective heart-healthy diets.
+DASH diet is rich in potassium, calcium, protein, and fiber, all of these nutrients are good at controlling blood pressure, the diet, unlike its fancy name, is quite simple, you just need to take lots of veggies, fruits, and whole grains while preventing sweets, fats and fat dairy foods and voila you are at DASH Diet.

 2. Ornish Diet

 This diet was proposed a decade back, but it is still popular owing to its ability to reverse heart ailments.
 Ornish diet demands you cut all the fats, caffeine, animal products, cholesterol, and refined carbohydrates.
 You need to include fiber and complex carbs accompanied by exercise and no smoking.
 The diet allows you 2 ounces of alcohol if you are into it, but remember only 2 ounces!